Goro Majima: Spinoffs and other appearances

 Outside of the main Yakuza series, Majima is playable in Yakuza: Dead Souls, fighting against an army of zombies.
-Majima's avatar is used in Ryū ga Gotoku Ishin! for the samurai Okita Sōji.
+Majima's avatar is used in Ryū ga Gotoku Ishin! and its 2023 remake for the samurai Okita Sōji.
 He also appears alongside Kiryu in the crossover game Project X Zone 2 as well as Binary Domain.

 In the film Like a Dragon, an adaptation of the first game, he is portrayed by Goro Kishitani.
 In the Ryu ga Gotoku stage play, he is portrayed by Shunsuke Kubozuka.
+Munetaka Aoki portrayed Majima in the TV series Like a Dragon: Yakuza.

+Majima has also made an appearance as a crossover skin in Tom Clancy's Rainbow Six Siege for Japanese defending operator Echo.

+Majima also appears in a limited-time DLC for Dave the Diver.